copton/c-base/README.markdown

 ## Section 6.4.4.2 / Hexadecimal Floating Constants
 The hexadecimal prefix `0X` is not supported (but `0x` is).

+## Section 6.4.5 / String Literals
+Concatenation of string literal tokens is not supported.

 ## Section 6.4.6 / Digraphs
 Digraphs are not supported.